Sabi Sand Nature Reserve

 Days 9 - 11

-Stellenbosch is the second oldest city in South Africa and is primarily known for its picturesque vineyards and wineries.
-The city is surrounded by the Stellenbosch Mountains, providing a breathtaking backdrop for visitors.
-The historic town is characterized by oak-lined streets and Cape Dutch buildings with characteristic white houses, pointed gables, and tall doors.
-Stellenbosch University is one of the country's most prestigious universities, attracting many students each year.
+Stellenbosch, the second oldest town in South Africa, was founded in 1679 and is best known for its picturesque vineyards and around 120 wineries.
+Surrounded by the Stellenbosch Mountains, the town offers visitors a breathtaking backdrop.
+The historic old town is characterized by oak-lined streets and Cape Dutch buildings, featuring distinctive white houses, pointed gables, and tall doors.
+Stellenbosch University is one of the country’s most prestigious universities, attracting over 30,000 students annually.

 THINGS TO DO